reactjs/rfcs/text/0000-new-create-ref.md

 Initially, we will release the object refs alongside the existing string refs as a minor update.
 Also this update will include `StrictMode` which enables deprecation messages for its subtree, so people be able to catch using string refs in their components and replace with the new api incrementally.

-String refs will be removed in upcoming major release, so there will be enought time for migration.
+String refs will be removed in upcoming major release, so there will be enough time for migration.

 # How we teach this